Transferring and Disposing of RAM

-- Verify that the user receiving the material is authorized for the isotope and activity to be transferred.
+- Verify that the user receiving the material is authorized for the radionuclide and activity to be transferred.
 You can work with EHS for this portion.

 - Radioactive material to be transferred must be packaged to minimize external dose rates and to ensure that the material is well contained, including double containment for liquids.
 Ensure that it is free from external contamination (200 dpm/100 cm2).
 If you plan to walk the material, consider using a cart to push the RAM in rather than carrying it depending on the dose rates of the package.
 This is a good ALARA practice.

 - Contact your assigned HP for packaging, marking and labeling instructions, if necessary.

 - Fill out either the Notification of Radioactive Material Transfer form or the Request for Radioactive Material Transfer form found under the Rad Forms link to the right.